Vitamin D: The “Sunshine” Vitamin

 Our Liposomal D3 & K2 is created through an all-natural manufacturing process where liposomes engulf and protect the D3 & K2 as it is digested, making more of the active compounds bioavailable.

-The Liposomal manufacturing process uses no heat, no high pressure and a natural non-hydrogenated sunflower phosphatidylcholine derived from non-GMO certified sunflower.
+The Liposomal manufacturing process uses no heat, no high pressure, and natural non-hydrogenated sunflower phosphatidylcholine derived from non-GMO certified sunflower.
 It undergoes a multi-step, purification and filtration process using Ultrapure Water.